aws3ma/TaquinAgent/README.md

 }<br/> data refers to the matrix of our puzzle and n refers to number of elements per record in the matrix
 - Get : Return the result of the Agent in json format.
 Every element is the next move of the empty case and the current status of the puzzle

+To start django server execute this commande in the root (same level of manager.py) : python manager.py runserver